What Happen When First-Line Treatment Fails?

 However, any proven therapies are better than no therapy at all, whether to reduce/ delay unpleasant symptoms or to prolong life.

-It’s always our hope to delay the inevitable until another breakthrough in cancer treatment arrives or a potential clinical trial become available so that patients’ hope of seeing their children graduate, celebrate anniversary, etc can be achieved.
+It’s always our hope to delay the inevitable until another breakthrough in cancer treatment arrives or a potential clinical trial become available so that patients can live longer for see more important events in their life.